Toxoplasmosis: "Crazy cat-lady"

 "Crazy cat-lady syndrome" is a term coined by news organizations to describe scientific findings that link the parasite Toxoplasma gondii to several mental disorders and behavioral problems.
-The suspected correlation between cat ownership in childhood and later development of schizophrenia suggested that further studies were needed to determine a risk factor for children; however, later studies showed that T. gondii was not a causative factor in later psychoses.
+The suspected correlation between cat ownership in childhood and later development of schizophrenia suggested that further studies were needed to determine a risk factor for children; however, a later study found that childhood cat ownership was not predictive of psychotic experiences at ages 13 or 18.
 Researchers also found that cat ownership does not strongly increase the risk of a T. gondii infection in pregnant women.

 The term crazy cat-lady syndrome draws on both stereotype and popular cultural reference.
 It was originated as instances of the aforementioned afflictions were noted amongst the populace.
 A cat lady is a cultural stereotype of a woman who compulsively hoards and dotes upon cats.
 The biologist Jaroslav Flegr is a proponent of the theory that toxoplasmosis affects human behaviour.